KysonYang001/vEMScope/README.md

 ---

 ### 🔹 3.
 Implicit Neural Representation (INR)–Based 3D Reconstruction
-To achieve isotropic reconstruction, we treat the 3D volume as a continuous function and use implicit neural representations to predict voxel intensities via positional encoding.
-This allows arbitrary-resolution axial interpolation while preserving structural continuity.
-Due to limited isotropic datasets, we generate training data through controlled degradation, producing paired low-/high-resolution volumes for self-supervised learning.
+To achieve isotropic reconstruction, we propose **vEMINR**, a fast self-supervised isotropic reconstruction framework that uses high-resolution XY slices as supervision to guide the recovery of missing axial information.
+A lightweight MLP learns continuous implicit representations of real vEM textures, enabling accurate decoding of low-resolution axial signals into the high-resolution space at any coordinate without costly image-generation steps.

 <p align="center">
   <img src="Figure/iso.png" width="80%">